- Grief 101 – Some Common Facts and Characteristics of Grief – really good article that has a lot of information about grief and what to expect.

 - running – Running can be a spiritual practice.
 Moving your body and being with yourself helps you heal.

-- journaling – Privately writing your feelings down can help you get clarity and let go.
+- journaling – Privately writing your emotions and thoughts to help pain move through you

 - spending time with friends – Be seen, heard, cared for, and comforted.